fernviridian/pipeline-mini-project/README.md

 We need to configure the Terraform variables, so take a look at `terraform.tfvars`.
 Make sure the repository information is correct, and that you follow the instructions on how to configure your Github token we created previously.

 Now for the fun part!
-One "click" deploy with the following command:
+One "click" deploy with the following command (usually takes around X minutes):
 ```
 # when prompted, type yes to deploy resources
 ../terraform apply